Last edited on Feb 16, 2021 by Sarina Chow

-The main reason why someone would say Happy Lunar New Year is simply because not everyone celebrates Lunar New Year the same way.
-Saying “Happy Lunar New Year” is the same as saying “Happy Holidays” in December.
-This is a catch-all and simple way to wish everyone best wishes during the holiday season.
+The main reason why someone would say “Happy Lunar New Year” is simply because not everyone celebrates Lunar New Year in the same way.
+Wishing someone “Happy Lunar New Year” is synonymous to saying “Happy Holidays” in December.
+This is a catch-all phrase and simple way to wish everyone best wishes during the holiday season.

-“Don’t confuse I’m from China” Reason
+“Don’t confuse me as being from China”

 “Chinese” is a poorly defined word